Andrea Drews: 2020 Summer Olympic Games in Tokyo

 On June 7, 2021, US National Team head coach Karch Kiraly announced she would be part of the 12-player Olympic roster for the 2020 Summer Olympics in Tokyo.
 Drews was initially slotted as for an off-the-bench role but assumed starting opposite duties when Jordan Thompson went down with an ankle injury.
 She started in the pool play match against Italy, leading the United States to a 5-set victory.
 After landing at the top of their pool, the United States went unbeaten in the medal rounds, winning all their matches without dropping a single set.
 Drews top scored for the team in all four matches, leading the United States Women's Volleyball Team to its inaugural gold medal at the indoor volleyball event in Tokyo.

 2022

 2022 FIVB Volleyball Women's Nations League

 In May 2022, Drews made her return to the national team after winning the gold medal at the Tokyo Olympics for the 2022 FIVB Volleyball Women's Nations League.
 Drews helped the team clinch a 3–1 record in the first week, top scoring for the games she started.

+2024

+2024 Summer Olympic Games in Paris

+On June 5, 2024, it was announced that Drews would be returning to represent the United States in her second Olympic Games at the 2024 Summer Olympics in Paris.

+With Team USA, she won the silver medal against Italian Team.